 If directors act correctly, they may not be held liable for debts.
-As it is a well-acknowledged fact that company is a separate legal entity, but directors may be held liable for company’s insolvency if there has been some wrongful trading.
-A director can be held liable for corporate debts in certain scenarios such as:
+It is a well-acknowledged fact that a company is a separate legal entity.
+However, directors may be held liable for the company’s insolvency or non-payment of debts if the company wilfully defaults.
+In the case of many private investments, the investors insist that directors be personally liable for defaults or even material contractual breaches.
+Thus, a director can be held liable for corporate debts in certain scenarios, mainly if he has:

 –Signed a personal guarantee.

-– If knowing the company is insolvent, he has continued to prioritize shareholders over creditors.
+– Even after knowing the company is insolvent, he has continued to prioritise shareholders over creditors.

 –Overpaid himself from the company’s account, creating an overdrawn director’s loan.

-– In case of wrongful trading or breach of duty, or any misleading statement.
+– Indulged in wrongful trading or breached his fiduciary duty, or made misleading statements.

-Typically the Directors are the first ones to be blamed when a company becomes insolvent or suffers significant losses.
-Apart from these, a director can be sued for racial discrimination claims by employees, for security-related claims, or for management buyout claims.
-As the directors and management are independent from each other so it becomes a requisite for a company to avail a protection solution in order to contest against contingencies and financial shortfalls.
-Directors and Officers Liability Insurance is like a lifesaver in such cases as the core purpose of a D&O policy is to provide financial protection for directors against the consequences of actual or alleged ‘wrongful acts’ while acting within the scope of their professional duties.
+When a company becomes insolvent or suffers significant losses, typically, the investors first blame the directors.
+Additionally, employees can also sue the directors for racial discrimination claims, unfair treatment, security-related claims, or for management buyout claims.
+Since the directors and management are independent from each other, so, it becomes a requisite for a company to avail a protection solution.
+This policy can help the company to contest against contingencies and financial shortfalls.
+Thus, Directors and Officers Liability Insurance is like a lifesaver in such cases as the core purpose of a D&O policy is to provide financial protection to directors.
+The policy protects the directors against the consequences of actual or alleged ‘wrongful acts’ while acting within the scope of their professional duties.

 D&O policy offers protection to directors and officers when they are held liable by:

 - Employees – for discrimination, harassment, breach of employment contract, defamation, misleading misrepresentation, wrongful employment practice, etc.

 - Creditors – alleging that the director allowed the company to trade whilst knowing it could not pay its debts.